Southwest cancels more flights, draws federal investigation

 Spirit Airlines and Alaska Airlines both canceled about 10% of their flights, with much smaller cancellation percentages at American, Delta, United and JetBlue.

-“Now they are, like, on it, you know — capitalizing on it,” Smiley said.
-She still doesn’t know what to think of Southwest.
+Smiley said the airline kept blaming the weather after the storm passed and didn’t tell passengers why planes couldn’t take off.

 “They like acted like (Tuesday’s flight) was going to go until they started saying, ‘Oh, five more minutes.
 Oh, 10 more minutes.’
 I’m not sure what’s up with them.
-It seems a little off.”
+It seems a little off,” she said.

+Danielle Zanin vowed never to fly Southwest again after it took four days, several canceled flights and sleeping in the airport before she, her husband and their two young children got home to Illinois from Albuquerque, New Mexico.
+They made stops at airports in Denver and Phoenix and reached Chicago only after ditching Southwest and paying $1,400 for four one-way tickets on American Airlines.

+“I remember saying, ‘Oh my God, we’re getting on a plane!’
+I was honestly shocked because I thought we were stuck in airports forever,” she said.

+Zanin plans to ask Southwest to be reimbursed for part of their original tickets plus the new ones on American, and extra spending on rental cars, parking, an Uber ride and food — about $2,000 in all.

+“I don’t have good faith that they will do much of anything,” she said.

-Associated Press writers Heather Hollingsworth in Kansas City, Missouri, and Thalia Beaty in New York contributed to this story.
+Associated Press writers Heather Hollingsworth in Kansas City, Missouri, Thalia Beaty in New York and Sophie Austin in Sacramento, California, contributed to this story.